konveyor/tackle-container-advisor/entity_standardizer/README.md

 # Training and Inference with single-shot models
 Entity standardizer package contains the following two single-shot models:

-1. *tfidf* - A supervised approach that computes tfidf vectors for a given training dataset.
-2. *siamese* - A supervised approach that uses BERT models connected in a Siamese network.
+1. *siamese* - A supervised approach that uses BERT models connected in a Siamese network.
 The default model is the siamese model.
+2. *tfidf* - A supervised approach that computes tfidf vectors for a given training dataset.

 Use the following steps to install, train, and inference with the entity standardizer models as a standalone package.
-The entity standardizer package requires python >= 3.6 environment.
+The entity standardizer package requires python >= 3.9 environment.

 1. Run *setup.sh* to install dependencies and entity standardizer package
 ```